robbie-cao/trusted-services/docs/project/coding-guidelines.rst

 C source files should include a copyright and license comment block at the head of each file.
 Here is an example::

    /*
-    * Copyright (c) 2020-2022, Arm Limited and Contributors.
+    * Copyright (c) 2020-2023, Arm Limited and Contributors.
 All rights reserved.
     *
     * SPDX-License-Identifier: BSD-3-Clause
     */

-Boring stuff is not for smart people and the project uses the `Uncrustify`_ code beautifier to easy formatting the source.
-(See :download:`../../.uncrustify.cfg`)
+Boring stuff is not for smart people and the project uses the `Clang-Format`_ code beautifier to easy formatting the source.
+(See :download:`../../.clang-format`)

 CMake Rules
 -----------